realm/realm-inventory/README.md

 #### Method 2: Counters

-This method will be described in the next update to this demo.
+Realm also supports access safe counters - This method will be described in the next update to this demo.

 # Models
 The Inventory app consists of two basic models - a *Product*: